Last updated on October 4th, 2023 at 06:50 pm

 Theogony in Greek Mythology

-Hesiod was an epic poet like Homer.
-He collected all these tales and wrote the Theogony around 700 BCE as an epic poem, long after the two epic poems of Homer who wrote the Iliad and Odyssey around 762 BCE, and long after the Trojan war.
+Hesiod, much like the legendary Homer, was an epic poet of great renown.
+He undertook the remarkable feat of compiling these narratives and weaving them into the fabric of the Theogony around 700 BCE – a substantial period after Homer’s composition of the Iliad and Odyssey around 762 BCE, and long after the conclusion of the Trojan War.

 Order out of Chaos